 membership books, ritual books, and correspondence.
 Collection includes

 black wool uniform coat with brass buttons with insignia BOOF.
-An EAD-encoded Finding aid is available in the Virginia Heritage database.
+An EAD-encoded Finding aid available online.
 Ms88-009.

 BLACKSBURG [VIRGINIA] ORAL HISTORY PROJECT.
 RECORDS, 1984-85.
 0.2